opencog/atomspace/README.md

 Python is more familiar than scheme to most programmers, and it offers another way of interfacing to the atomspace.
 Unfortunately, it is not as easy and simple to use as scheme; it also has various technical issues.
-Thus it is significantly less-used than scheme in the OpenCog project.
+Thus, it is significantly less-used than scheme in the OpenCog project.
 None-the-less, it remains vital for various applications.
 See the [`/examples/python`](/examples/python) directory for how to use python with the AtomSpace.